 Berkeley Study Abroad reserves the right to cancel a program for any reason.
 In the unlikely event that the program is canceled, you will be notified and have the option of switching to another open program by completing an Alternative Options Form provided by program staff.
 If you decide not to participate in another program, a full refund of all unit fee(s) and program fee, including the $400 deposit, will be issued upon Berkeley Study Abroad's receipt of an Alternative Options Form.

 Berkeley Study Abroad is not responsible for any costs incurred regarding air travel, housing or personal expenses.

-It is your responsibility to make reservations and pay for all airline tickets, if needed.
+It is your responsibility to make reservations and pay for all airline tickets if needed.
 It is strongly advised that you do not purchase airfare until your participation in the program is confirmed.
 It is also advised that you purchase trip cancellation insurance.

 When traveling out-of-state or to a foreign country to participate in off-campus activities sponsored and supervised by the University, registered students will be covered worldwide, 24 hours a day, for a wide variety of accidents and illnesses.
-This coverage is provided at no cost to students; however, you must register for the insurance in order to be covered.
+This coverage is provided at no cost to students; however, you must register for the insurance to be covered.
 Program participants will receive registration instructions in your confirmation packet.
 This coverage includes:

 • Emergency Medical Evacuation